 Thttps://www.advantour.com/uzbekistan/adminka/fckeditor/editor/images/spacer.gifhe second significant glaciated area is at the junction of the Zaalai and Zulumart ranges where the Lenin peak is situated.
 On the slopes of the Lenin peak, a number of glaciers take their origin, the largest of them are: the October (88.2 sq. km.), the Great Sauqdara (53.0 sq. km.) and the Uisu (49.9 sq. km.).

 However, the glaciated areas do not involve all the variety of glacial formations.
 Some ranges are not involved in the glaciated areas which contain a great number of glaciers, such as the glacial formations in Rushan, Muzkol, Shahdara, Hissar and Zerafshan.
 They are feeding a lot of water springs and comprise the basic stock of mountain glaciers in Tajikistan.

 The altitudinal location of the glaciers is not similar and depends both on the climatic conditions and the glacier dimensions.
 As a rule, the larger glaciers slide down lower than the smaller ones.
 The averaged altitudes of the glacier lower boundaries are increased from west to east which is connected with the decrease of moisture content in the same direction.
 The glaciers in the Kafirnihan basin slide the lowest of all (3,650 m), in the Karakul lake basin (4,860 m) their border is the highest.

-The glaciers influence greatly the formation of flow and regime of rivers in Tajikistan, as they are, first of all, the moisture accumulators for numerous rivers feeding; and secondly, they are natural flow regulators, giving up, in the process of melting, their water stock to the rivers in hot season when the need for water for agricultural purposes is especially high.
+The glaciers in Tajikistan influence greatly the formation of flow and regime of rivers, as they are, first of all, the moisture accumulators for numerous rivers feeding; and secondly, they are natural flow regulators, giving up, in the process of melting, their water stock to the rivers in hot season when the need for water for agricultural purposes is especially high.